-Dr. Christine Northrup, in her preparation for spring, shares some of her detox secrets in her latest newsletter.
-If you do not receive the letter, here are six excellent tips she outlines for a springtime detox:
+In the meantime, Dr. Christine Northrup shares some of her detox secrets in her newsletter.
+If you do not receive the letter, here are six excellent tips she outlines for a successful detox:

 - Upon rising each morning, cut a lemon in half and squeeze the juice into a cup.
 Add hot water and drink slowly.
 You can “up the ante” on this by adding a dash or two of cayenne pepper.
 The sourness of the lemon triggers nerve and hormone activation of the liver, which enhances digestion.
 This is also good for sluggish bowels.
 Avoid all icy-cold liquids for a week and re-evaluate.
 Icy-cold liquids shut down the digestive fire that is key to any detox and to optimal digestion.
 In hot climates, they routinely drink hot liquids for their cooling effect.

 - Have this same lemon drink at noon.
 And again in the evening.

 - Eat vegetables from the Brassica family, which includes cabbage, cauliflower, Brussels sprouts, kale, turnip, and collards.
 These contain glucosinolates, which contain sulfur compounds that help protect the liver and improve it’s ability to eliminate toxins and excess hormones.
 (I love Kale salads, which are increasingly available in restaurants!)
 Aim for two servings a day.

 - Spice it up!
 Add turmeric, curry, ginger, and cumin to your meals.
 These spices are excellent for your digestion.
 I love to add turmeric to scrambled eggs or tofu.
 Curry is good with just about any vegetable or legume dish.